Alphabetical Plant Listing

 • Blooms during warm weather from mid-summer to early fall

 • Easy to grow, this twining vine can quickly grow up to 6-8 ft. long (180-240 cm).
-Don't try to train your Passion Flower to be too neat and compact.
-The branches allowed to hang loose and droop a bit will be the ones most inclined to flower.
+Don’t try to train your Passion Flower to be too neat and compact.
+The branches allowed to hang loose and droop will most likely flower.

 • Butterflies are extraordinarily fond of Passion Flowers.